Ationet/ationetdocs/ATIONet_Dynamic_QR_Code_Payments-EN.md

 ### STEP 3 Confirm the Transaction Status

-When the QR code is generated for an specific transaction, the POS's Backend Get The Transaction status with a polling process using the [Transaction status API](#Get-Sale-Method).
+When the QR code is generated for an specific transaction, the POS's Backend Get The Transaction status with a polling process using the [Transaction status API](#Get-Sale-Method). `You have to do the polling  ussing IdDispatch`.

 ```
 Polling : Setup a polling process after regular intervals using the Transaction Status API.